sudocscode/system-design-primer/README.md

 * **Availability** - Every request receives a response, without guarantee that it contains the most recent version of the information
 * **Partition Tolerance** - The system continues to operate despite arbitrary partitioning due to network failures

-*Networks aren't reliable, so you'll need to support partition tolerance.
+*Networks arent reliable, so youll need to support partition tolerance.
 You'll need to make a software tradeoff between consistency and availability.*

 #### CP - consistency and partition tolerance